Game (hunting)

-Game or quarry is any wild animal hunted for animal products (primarily meat), for recreation ("sporting"), or for trophies.
+Game or quarry are wild animals which are hunted for animal products (primarily meat), for recreation ("sporting"), or for trophies.
 The species of animals hunted as game varies in different parts of the world and by different local jurisdictions, though most are terrestrial mammals and birds.
 Fish caught non-commercially (recreational fishing) are also referred to as game fish.

 By continent and region

 The range of animal species hunted by humans varies in different parts of the world.
 This is influenced by climate, faunal diversity, popular taste and locally accepted views about what can or cannot be legitimately hunted.
 Sometimes a distinction is also made between varieties and breeds of a particular animal, such as wild turkey and domestic turkey.
 The flesh of the animal, when butchered for consumption, is often described as having a "gamey" flavour.
 This difference in taste can be attributed to the natural diet of the animal, which usually results in a lower fat content compared to domestic farm-raised animals.

 In some countries, game is classified, including legal classifications with respect to licenses required, as either "small game" or "large game".
 A single small game licence may cover all small game species and be subject to yearly bag limits.
 Large game are often subject to individual licensing where a separate permit is required for each individual animal taken (tags).